Right to be Forgotten

-At Samuels we provide quick and efficient assistance for clients wishing to submit such requests to Google, for a low fixed fee.
+At Samuels we provide quick and efficient assistance for clients wishing to submit such requests to Google and other search engines, for a low fixed fee.
 We also assist clients with appeals to the Information Commissioner's Office again for a fixed fee.

 We have links with reputation management organisations, who we can recommend to clients who are unlikely to be able to have search results broken or suspended.
 These online professionals can ensure that bad results are pushed lower in the rankings so that positive results only appear on the initial pages.